-Did you know that helmet manufacturers generally recommend that you replace your helmet every four to five years (this cam be sooner depending on level of use)?
-Think about all the time you spend in the saddle—the liters of sweat, the coats of dust, and drenching from the rains all take a toll on your helmet and causes the Styrofoam inside to break down, reducing its effectiveness at protection.
+Did you know that helmet manufacturers generally recommend that you replace your helmet every four to five years (this can be sooner depending on the level of use)?
+Think about all the time you spend in the saddle—the litres of sweat, the coats of dust, and drenching from the rains all take a toll on your helmet and causes the Styrofoam inside to break down, reducing its effectiveness at protection.

 If you’ve had an accident while wearing your helmet, no matter how minor it was (i.e., your head just barely hit the ground), that can reduce the effectiveness of the helmet’s protection.
 Damage to the helmet might not be visible to the naked eye, so you can’t assume there is no issue after a fall.
 Of course, any catastrophic incident can render a helmet useless and cause for an immediate replacement.

 And when you do go to purchase a new helmet, take precautions when it comes to proper fit and ensuring the date of manufacture.
 When trying on helmets, be sure to wear your hair the way you would any time you ride—if you prefer a bun, wear a bun, if you prefer a ponytail, wear your hair in a ponytail—then go shop.

 Also, check the manufacture date on the inside of the helmet, no matter if you’re purchasing new or used.
 Take caution when considering purchasing a used helmet, since the helmet may have sustained damage from a previous incident that you can’t see.